gnanithag5/Health-Insurance-Claims-Data-to-Decisions/README.md

 - Python 3.10+
 - dbt-snowflake
 - A Snowflake account with a configured warehouse, role, and database access
 - An AWS S3 bucket to stage the raw data
+- Create a virtual environemnt

 Install Python dependencies: